 Enjoy this intimate San Francisco beach wedding!
-Angely and Vincent’s ceremony was held in the tucked-away location of the Crissy Field Cypress Grove.
-This little-known San Francisco beach location is a super special wedding spot.
+Angely and Vincent’s ceremony was held in the tucked-away location of the Crissy Beach Cypress Grove.
+This little-known San Francisco beach location is a super special wedding spot, located close to Crissy Field.
 You are overlooking the Golden Gate Bridge as you say ‘I do!’!

 What makes this intimate wedding even more special is that it was a leap year wedding!
 After initially thinking of a summer wedding, Angely and Vincent decided to wait for this special date.